August 21, 2019

 It’s Monday morning.
 You’re a sales rep and you’ve just got into the office.
 You’ve settled down at your desk and your team leader has given you the big sales pep talk.
 He wants you to hit the phone as hard as you can.
 You’ve got 100 calls to make by the end of the day.
 It’s time to smile and dial.

 But...what do you say?
-It’s a problem that a lot of sales reps struggle with, especially at scaling companies, where processes might not be in place and the market isn’t aware of your product.
+It’s a problem that a lot of sales reps struggle with, especially at scaling companies where the B2B lead generation process might not be working effectively and the market isn’t aware of your product.

 The script is broken down into the following 5 segments: